 Overview

-Aims of brush seal research:
+Objectives of brush seal research:

-Gas turbines can encounter rubbing between brush seals and rotor due to several reasons such as mechanical rotor growth, thermal expansion, and sudden operating condition changes.
-Thanks to the flexible structure of the brush seal the contact forces during a rubbing event are reduced; however, the frictional heat input can still be considerable.This heat impact can lead to detrimental additional thermal stress into already highly loaded rotor systems.
-Thus, understanding of the heat impact and heat transfer to a rotor and brush seal is required for reliable use of brush seals.
+In gas turbines, rubbing between brush seals and the rotor can occur for various reasons, such as mechanical rotor expansion, uneven thermal expansion and sudden changes in operating conditions.
+Thanks to the flexible structure of the brush seal, the contact forces during a rubbing event are reduced; however, the frictional heat input can still be considerable.
+This heat input can lead to a detrimental additional thermal load on already highly loaded rotor systems.
+Therefore, an understanding of heat input and heat transfer to the rotor and brush seal is necessary for the reliable use of brush seals.

-Therefore, the research objectives are:
+Therefore, the research objectives are

-- das to understand its physical mechanisms.
+- understanding the physical mechanisms.

 Hildebrandt, M.; Schwitzke, C.; Bauer, H.-J.